Agra Fort: Layout

 The 380000 m2 fort has a semicircular plan, its chord lies parallel to the river Yamuna and its walls are seventy feet high.
 Double ramparts have massive circular bastions at intervals, with battlements, embrasures, machicolations and string courses.
 Four gates were provided on its four sides, one Khizri gate opening on to the river.
-Two of the fort's gates are notable: the "Delhi Gate" and the "Lahore Gate."
+Two of the fort's gates are notable: the "Delhi Gate" and the "Lahore Gate".
 The Lahore Gate is also popularly also known as the "Amar Singh Gate," for Amar Singh Rathore.

 The monumental Delhi Gate, which faces the city on the western side of the fort, is considered the grandest of the four gates and a masterpiece of Akbar's time.
 It was built circa 1568 both to enhance security and as the king's formal gate, and includes features related to both.
 It is embellished with intricate inlay work in white marble.
 A wooden drawbridge was used to cross the moat and reach the gate from the mainland; inside, an inner gateway called Hathi Pol ("Elephant Gate") – guarded by two life-sized stone elephants with their riders – added another layer of security.
 The drawbridge, slight ascent, and 90-degree turn between the outer and inner gates make the entrance impregnable.
 During a siege, attackers would employ elephants to crush a fort's gates.
 Without a level, straight run-up to gather speed, however, that is prevented by this layout.

-Because the Indian military (the Parachute Brigade in particular) is still using the northern portion of the Agra Fort, the Delhi Gate cannot be used by the public.
+The northern portion of the fort is still used by the Indian military (the Parachute Brigade in particular), so the Delhi Gate cannot be used by the public.
 Tourists enter via the Amar Singh Gate.

 The site is very important in terms of architectural history.
-Abul Fazal recorded that five hundred buildings in the beautiful designs of Bengal and Gujarat were built in the fort.
+Abul Fazal recorded that five hundred buildings in the designs of Bengal and Gujarat were built in the fort.
 Some of them were demolished by Shah Jahan to make way for his white marble palaces.
 Most of the others were destroyed by the British troops of East India Company between 1803 and 1862 for raising barracks.
 Hardly thirty Mughal buildings have survived on the south-eastern side, facing the river, such as the Delhi Gate and Akbar Gate and one palace – "Bengali Mahal".

 Akbar Darwazza (Akbar Gate) was renamed Amar Singh Gate by Shah Jahan.
 The gate is similar in design to the Delhi Gate.
 Both are built of red sandstone.

 The Bengali Mahal is built of red sandstone and is now split into Akbari Mahal and Jahangiri Mahal.